takesei/practice-ga/README.md

 # practice-ga
-Practice of GA making a document
+Practice of GA making a document.